junxit/us-congress-code/title-22/chapter-7/sec-285a.md

 ### References in Text

 The Foreign Service Act of 1980, referred to in subsec. (b), is Pub.
 L. 96–465, Oct.
 17, 1980, 94 Stat.
-2071, as amended, which is classified principally to chapter 52 (§ 3901 et seq.) of this title.
+2071, which is classified principally to chapter 52 (§ 3901 et seq.) of this title.
 For complete classification of this Act to the Code, see Short Title note set out under section 3901 of this title and Tables.

 ### Amendments